Facebook and Instagram suffering widespread outage

-Facebook and Instagram were suffering outages throughout the U.S. on Wednesday, with many unable to access their pages at all.
+Facebook and Instagram suffered outages throughout the U.S. on Wednesday, with many unable to access their pages at all.

 When asked what was causing the outages, a Facebook spokesperson only responded, “We’re aware that some people are currently having trouble accessing Facebook and Instagram.
 We’re working to get things back to normal as quickly as possible.”

+Around 3 p.m., a spokesperson said the outage was due to a “networking issue.”

+“Earlier today, a networking issue caused some people to have trouble accessing Facebook services.
+We quickly investigated and started restoring access within about an hour, and we have nearly fixed the issue for everyone.
+We’re sorry for the inconvenience.”

-Down Detector said about 40 percent of those reporting outages were experiencing a total blackout on the site, starting around 11 a.m.
+Down Detector said about 40 percent of those reporting outages experienced a total blackout on the site, starting around 11 a.m.
 ET.

-Outage Report showed the most affected areas as San Francisco, Los Angeles, New York City and Chicago, but reports were coming in from all around the U.S.
+Outage Report showed the most affected areas as San Francisco, Los Angeles, New York City and Chicago, but reports came in from all around the U.S.

 Facebook down was trending on Twitter Wednesday afternoon.